-- 1) A letter being sent to all owners of Town permitted SCMs outlining their responsibilities and clear communications about the program and what will be happening going forward (initiated in November 2020). - 2) All owners of Town permitted SCMs being required to initiate their own annual reporting of their maintenance and inspection efforts. - 3) Stormwater staff committing to complete staff inspections of all Town permitted SCMs during the recently renewed 5-year NPDES permit cycle.
+- A letter being sent to all owners of Town permitted SCMs outlining their responsibilities and clear communications about the program and what will be happening going forward (initiated in November 2020). - 2) All owners of Town permitted SCMs being required to initiate their own annual reporting of their maintenance and inspection efforts. - 3) Stormwater staff committing to complete staff inspections of all Town permitted SCMs during the recently renewed 5-year NPDES permit cycle.

 Staff have been reporting on activities to the Stormwater Advisory Commission.
 Stormwater staff have been and will continue to be working with property owners and their consultants to provide compliance assistance with maintenance and inspection activities.
-A total of 50 responsible entities have been contacted, representing 165 SCMs.
+A total of 56 responsible entities have been identified and/or contacted, representing 185 SCMs.